curl/curl/docs/CLIENT-READERS.md

 Readers operating on callbacks to the application need to "rewind" the underlying content.
 For example, when reading from a `FILE*`, the reader needs to `fseek()` to the beginning.
 The following methods are used:

-1. `Curl_creader_needs_rewind(data)`: tells iff a rewind is necessary, given the current state of the reader chain.
+1. `Curl_creader_needs_rewind(data)`: tells if a rewind is necessary, given the current state of the reader chain.
 If nothing really has been read so far, this returns `FALSE`.
-2. `Curl_creader_will_rewind(data)`: tells iff the reader chain rewinds at the start of the next request.
+2. `Curl_creader_will_rewind(data)`: tells if the reader chain rewinds at the start of the next request.
 3. `Curl_creader_set_rewind(data, TRUE)`: marks the reader chain for rewinding at the start of the next request.
 4. `Curl_client_start(data)`: tells the readers that a new request starts and they need to rewind if requested.